EngBaz/Interactive-PDF-Chatbot/README.md

-# Conversational Retrieval Agent With Langchain and GPT4
+# Conversational Agent With Langchain and GPT4

 This end-to-end project presents an example of a Q&A chatbot for extracting information from a PDF document or a CSV file.
 To run it, follow the below steps.